IMCN-UvA/joint-deep-brain-meeting/index.md

 - Bernadette van Wijk, University of Amsterdam
 - Anneke Alkemade, University of Amsterdam
 - Steven Miletic, University of Amsterdam
-- Max Keuken, Univresity of Amsterdam
+- Max Keuken, University of Amsterdam

 We are grateful for the support of the [Amsterdam Brain and Cognition (ABC)](https://abc.uva.nl/).